Joel Piñeiro: Seattle Mariners

-Piñeiro continued his struggles in 2005 and was optioned to Triple-A Tacoma on May 14, 2005.
+Piñeiro continued his struggles in 2005 and was optioned to Triple-A Tacoma on May 14.
 He returned to the majors and started in 30 total games; however he was unable to return to his previous form and posted a 5.62 ERA for the year.

 In 2006, Piñeiro was pulled from the starting rotation again on August 26, and placed in the bullpen.
 His 6.36 ERA was the highest in the major leagues.

 Following the 2006 season, the Mariners declined to tender Piñeiro a contract offer, making him a free agent.

 Boston Red Sox

 On January 3, 2007, he reached an agreement for a one-year deal with the Boston Red Sox, where he struggled as a member of the bullpen.
-On July 22, he was designated for assignment in order to clear a roster spot for Jon Lester.
-Piñeiro cleared waivers and accepted an assignment with the Pawtucket Red Sox, Boston's Triple-A affiliate, where he returned to the starting rotation.
+On July 22, he was designated for assignment to clear a roster spot for Jon Lester.
+Piñeiro cleared waivers and accepted an assignment with the Triple-A Pawtucket Red Sox.

 St. Louis Cardinals

 On July 31, 2007, Piñeiro was traded to the St. Louis Cardinals, with cash considerations, for a player to be named later (minor league outfielder Sean Danielson).

 In his debut start with the Cardinals on August 4 vs. the Washington Nationals, he pitched 5 innings, giving up 7 hits, 5 runs (4 earned), 2 walks, 2 strikeouts, 1 home run while taking his second loss of the year in the Cardinals 12–1 loss.

-In his debut home start with the Cardinals on August 9 against the San Diego Padres, he out-pitched Chris Young, giving up only 4 hits, 0 runs, 0 walks, and earning 4 strikeouts, lowering his ERA to 4.50 for the year in winning his second game with the Cardinals in their 5–0 win.
+In his home debut with the Cardinals on August 9 against the San Diego Padres, he out-pitched Chris Young, giving up only 4 hits, 0 runs, 0 walks, and earning 4 strikeouts, lowering his ERA to 4.50 for the year in winning his second game with the Cardinals in their 5–0 win.
 For the rest of 2007, Piñeiro showed some flashes of promise but general inconsistency, finishing with a record of 6–4 and posting an earned run average of 3.96 for his new team.

 2008 was a season typified by inconsistency and a trip to the DL, as Piñeiro allowed home runs and 180 hits in 148 2/3 IP, posting a 7–7 record and 5.15 ERA.
 However, leading into 2009, Piñeiro reinvented his approach, utilizing a sinking fastball to pitch to contact and concede more ground balls, while limiting the number of home runs allowed.
-In 32 starts, Piñeiro posted a 15–12 record with a 3.49 ERA and led the major leagues with 1.1 walks per nine innings rate.
+In 32 starts, Piñeiro posted a 15–12 record with a 3.49 ERA and led the major leagues with 1.1 walks per nine innings pitched.

 After the 2009 season, Piñeiro filed for free agency.